Welcome back, and I want to begin with a couple of statements from people about this book.

 That's right.

-That's it's one of the biggest arguments against the war on drugs, I think, is the fact that we have those two amendments that are there.
+That's one of the biggest arguments against the war on drugs, I think, is the fact that we have those two amendments that are there.

-But when you go back and you look at this particular case with the Supreme Court, the fact that uh he's got the votes, but he still wants to press on with this thing because it's a matter of personal prestige and power, I think.
+But when you go back and you look at this particular case with the Supreme Court, the fact that he's got the votes, but he still wants to press on with this thing because it's a matter of personal prestige and power, I think.

-Uh the same type of thing that we see with Trump.
+The same type of thing that we see with Trump.

-And yet, does he take the kind of vengeance uh against people who go against him and kind of a vendetta that we see Trump taking against Republicans, let's say he doesn't attend the guy's funeral or whatever, but you know, he gives him the cold shoulder.
+And yet, does he take the kind of vengeance against people who go against him and kind of a vendetta that we see Trump taking against Republicans, let's say?

-And this is this is what what's interesting.
+And this is what's interesting.

-There is an investigation under a another loyalist.
+There is an investigation under another loyalist.

 In fact, he'd been offered the position on the Supreme Court before Black, but wanted to stay in Congress.

-His name was Senator Sherman Minton.
+His name was Senator Sherman Mitten.

-But now maybe that'll change.
+But now maybe that will change.

-But Minton was a very young guy.
+But Mitten was a very young guy.

-He's it's the same committee.
+It's the same committee.

 But Black is now in the U.S. Supreme Court.

-And so Minton heads this investigation.
+And so Mitten heads this investigation.

 He gets that.

-But Minton gets very frustrated because there's a lot of put back, people pushback, people are very upset about his methods.
+But Mitten gets very frustrated because there's a lot of putback, pushback.

-And he's he's doesn't he lacks black subtlety.
+And he lacks Black's subtlety.

-In fact, they use that term, I think false news or fake news.
+In fact, they use that term, I think, false news or fake news.

 And he proposes this bill.

-You almost universal opposition sets in almost from the beginning.
+Almost universal opposition sets in almost from the beginning.

 And I think Roosevelt was the guy that had the idea.